EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2025-01-17-monthlyMeeting.md

 **Student Speakers!**

 Stay tuned - we have a number of students lined up to present on their latest projects and research.

+In addition, **Mona Trick** will be presenting on the Royal Ontario Museum.